Building Assets, Reducing Risks (BARR) Schools

 BARR's 8 Interconnected Strategies

-• There are already BARR schools in Maine and one in every county
+• There are already BARR schools in Maine and one in almost every county.

-• BARR can be customized for a grade level, specific classes, a portion of the school, or the entire school
+• BARR can be implemented in a grade level, specific classes, a portion of the school, or the entire school.

 • BARR schools receive a coach who will guide them through their journey to becoming a BARR school.